kcmazie/UPS-Check/README.txt

              Notes : Normal operation is with no command line options.
 Commandline options noted below.
                    :
-      Requirements : Requires the PowerShell SNMP library from https://www.powershellgallery.com/packages/SNMPv3 : Currently designed to poll APC UPS devices.
+      Requirements : Requires the PowerShell SNMP library from https://www.powershellgallery.com/packages/SNMPv3 : Currently designed to poll APC UPS devices and emails a report.
 UPS NMC must have SNMP v3 active.
-                   : Script checks for active SNMPv1, FTP, and SNMPv3.
-                   : Will generate a new spreadsheet if none exists by using a text file located in the same folder : as the script, one IP per line.
-Default operation is to check for text file first, then if not : found check for an existing spreadsheet also in the same folder.
-If an existing spreadsheet : is located the target list is compliled from column A.  It will also copy a master spreadsheet : to a working copy that gets processed.
-Up to 10 backup copies are retained prior to writing : changes to the working copy.
+                   : Script checks for active ping and SNMPv3.
+Default operation is to check for a local text file : first, then if not found check for an existing Excel spreadsheet in the same folder or specified : in the external config file.
+If an existing spreadsheet is located the target list is compliled : from column A.  Up to 10 copies of the HTML report are retained in a reports folder.
+External : config file example is at the end of the script.
                    :
-          Warnings : Excel is set to be visible (can be changed) so don't mess with it while the script is running or it can crash.
+          Warnings : None
                    :
              Legal : Public Domain.
 Modify and redistribute freely.
 No rights reserved.
                    : SCRIPT PROVIDED "AS IS" WITHOUT WARRANTIES OR GUARANTEES OF